ycjcl868/canvasjs/README.md

 ## Disclaimer

-I am not the owner of the repository, The original can be found at [http://canvasjs.com](http://canvasjs.com).
+**I am not the owner of the code in this repository!** The original can be found at [http://canvasjs.com](http://canvasjs.com).
 It was released as [CC](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US) for personal use and it needs to be licensed under commerical use - see terms [here](http://canvasjs.com/license-canvasjs/).
 This repository only addresses issues of code quality and leaking globals in the hope that the author pulls it and merges it with thier upstream.

 ## Issues